-In fact, Nebraska has been in the top 10 of Forbes’ “Best States for Business” study for the past decade and was ranked third best overall in both 2015 and 2016.
+In fact, Nebraska has been in the top 10 of Forbes’ “Best States for Business” study for the past decade and was ranked among the study’s top four states in 2015, 2016 and 2017.
 Of the six main categories used by Forbes, Nebraska is a top-10 performer in three of them – regulatory climate, quality of life and business costs.
-Most notably, the business publication ranked Nebraska No. 1 for regulatory climate, which includes labor laws, insurance coverage mandates, occupational licensing, tort system, right-to-work status and business tax incentives.

 Unemployment insurance tax is another area in which Nebraska is a leader.
-The Small Business & Entrepreneurship Council in 2017 ranked Nebraska No. 5 in this important category – a key cost of doing business because employers pay 100 percent unemployment insurance costs.
-With the recent enactment of Chamber-supported legislation (LB203) to help curb the abuse of jobless benefits, Nebraska’s low unemployment tax burden is likely to go even lower.
+The Small Business & Entrepreneurship Council in 2018 ranked Nebraska fourth lowest cost in this important category – important to employers since they pay 100 percent unemployment insurance costs.

-The Nebraska Chamber has worked hard to improve the state’s competitiveness.
-A key factor for Nebraska’s solid standing in many rankings is the Nebraska Advantage Act, the state’s primary pro-business incentives program.
+One factor behind Nebraska’s strong showing in many national rankings is the Nebraska Advantage Act, the state’s primary business incentives program.

 It’s important to note that Nebraska’s business incentives are not just for large companies.
-In fact, of the 535 businesses that have applied for Nebraska Advantage incentives, approximately 75 percent had fewer than 100 employees – and many were located in rural areas.
+In fact, one recent analysis showed that of the 535 businesses that had applied for Nebraska Advantage incentives, approximately 75 percent had fewer than 100 employees – and many were located in rural areas.

 To learn more about the Nebraska Advantage Act incentives program, visit the Department of Economic Development’s site at www.opportunity.nebraska.gov.